ekstrom-ibm/mkdocs-test/MKDocs/docs/deploy.md

     mkdocs gh-deploy

-Go to Actions and wait for the pages-build-deployment to be succesfully completed.
+Go to Actions and wait for the pages-build-deployment to be succesfully completed.</br>
 Then take a look at the deployed site.